Ottomanslap/Chess/README.md

 ![Preview](/page\ stuff/GitHub\ Preview.jpeg)

-This is what the program can do now and also the extent of it's abilities apart from displaying in letters.
+This is what the program can do now and also the extent of it's abilities.